sdss/apogee/data/skylines/README_airglow.txt

 plus chip offsets.
 Use with two frames to refine positions of airglow lines, which needed to be adjusted for green chip, from end of night frames 16930029 and 22430033 (because these nights were included in the annual group solutions).
 This was done by writing temporary wavelength solution for the group save_Wavecal(group=) and then runing skycal, but looking at output wavelengths.
+See wave.getskywaves

+airglow.txt taken from previous version, with some lines adjusted using skywaves.
+Found that many lines were needed to get reasonable LSF -- just a few isolated lines gave a poor fit